Robert E. Cook: Biography

+World War II

 During World War II, Cook joined the Army Air Forces.
 After enlisting at Patterson Field, he was appointed a warrant officer and trained in the field of radio communications.
 Cook served 1942 to 1946 and was honorably discharged at the end of the war.

+Legal career

 After his military service, Cook returned to Kent State, from which he graduated in 1947.
 He then attended the William & Mary Law School, from which he received his degree in 1950.
 Cook was admitted to the bar and practiced in Kent.
 From 1952 to 1959 he served as prosecuting attorney of Portage County.

+Congress

 A Democrat, in 1958, Cook was the party's successful nominee for a seat in the United States House of Representatives.
 He was reelected in 1960, and served from 1959 to 1963.
 He was an unsuccessful candidate for reelection in 1962.

 In 1963, Cook became a judge on the Ohio Court of Common Pleas, and he served until 1969.
 He was judge of the Ohio Eleventh District Court of Appeals from 1969 until his death.

+Death and burial

 Cook died at Robinson Memorial Hospital in Ravenna, Ohio on November 28, 1988.
 He was buried at Standing Rock Cemetery in Kent.